 Learn what motivates Millennials and keeps them around longer, lowering your retention and retraining costs.***

 [***43% Millennials envision leaving their jobs in two years.
 Only 28% plan to stay more than five years.
 Deloitte Millennial Survey]

 Bright, tech savvy, and the largest generational group in the U.S. workplace, Millennials are making great contributions.
 Yet Millennials can be tough to attract, retain and engage.
 Their expectations don’t always fit into traditional corporate structures.
 And if their workplace desires are not met, well, Millennials will move on to another employer.

 To minimize this challenge, many companies are adopting polices to create a culture that appeals to Millennials in order to benefit from their positive impact.
 Is your business doing the same?

 If your business is struggling to adjust, or needs to smooth over misunderstandings, Maximizing Millennials can translate those issues into reasonable and workable recommendations.
-We use a unique blend of listening techniques, focus groups and interviews, along with a corporate mindset, to help your business reduce turnover, grow and prosper.
+We use a unique blend of listening techniques, focus groups and interviews, along with a corporate mindset to help your business grow, prosper and reduce turnover.